helagro/Applied-IoT/README.md

 This project does not use a cloud platform, instead it uses a local InfluxDB database.
 InfluxDB is a free time series database, although they have payed cloud options too.
 InfluxDB is specifically optimised for storing datapoints with a timestamp.
 It allows for tagging datapoints, and efficient filtering using those tags.
 Filtering by time is also highly optimised, given that it is a very common use-case for time-series databases.

 For visualisation, it uses a Flutter client application.
-In the repository, there is a uploaded web-build of it, which can be accessed from any device on the same network as the server.
-The Flutter code is in the repository meaning it should be able to be built for most platforms.
-It has been tested on Web, Android and MacOS, iOS would probably require some additional configuration.
-To make the graphs, the Flutter library [FL Chart](https://github.com/imaNNeo/fl_chart/tree/main?tab=readme-ov-file) is used.
+In the repository, there is a uploaded web-build of it.
+The Flutter code in the repository has been built and tested on Web, Android and MacOS, iOS would require additional configuration.
+To make the graphs, the Flutter library [FL Chart](https://github.com/imaNNeo/fl_chart) is used.

 **Platform choices:**

 There were a few major factors influencing the choice of storage and visualisation solution.
 The choice was made rather late in the application's development, by then there already was on functioning client application.
 It made sense to use that for visualisation.
 The project already required a server for running the backend code, meaning installing a database on it aswell would not add much extra complexity.
 The backend code already had code for recieving and interpreting sensor data sent from the Pico W, so it made sense to insert the data storage at the backend, rather than having a seperate module listening for mqtt messages.

 There were very few constraints on the project, performance would most likely not be an issue given that one server should easily be able to handle the load generated by quite a few Pico W's.
-Reliability was not a major concirn either.
+Reliability was not a major concern either.
 The system is not crutial and it is very simple to restart.
 Therefore, ease of development and setup for the user could take more of a priority.

 Using a platform like Adafruit, Ubidots or Node-Red would likely require more user setup, meaning making this README even longer and making more opportunities for errors.